SamuelWiqvist/SamuelWiqvist.github.io/index.md

 title: "Hello!"
 ---

 Welcome to my site!
-I am a Bayesian statistician/data scientist currently pursuing a Ph.D. in mathematical statistics at Lund University.
+I am a Bayesian statistician/data scientist currently pursuing a Ph.D. in mathematical statistics at Lund University, Sweden.
 My technical interests are: Bayesian statistics, simulation-based inference, and methods for combining machine learning and classical inference methods.
 I am also,  in addition to that, interested in replicable research and research software engineering practices.